MattPflance/Sunshine/README.md

 Advanced Android Sample App
 ===================================

 Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
 Used in the Udacity Advanced Android course.
+Android weat Watch Face available that shows weather today's weather and date.

 Pre-requisites
 --------------